 Project MGA

 Growing up, my wife Sonia always wanted an MG, but her parents convinced her to save up and buy something "sensible".
 So this year, because we can, we decided to buy a lovely little 1962 MGA.
+When MGAs launched, they were quick, sporty, fun, and cheap.
+The spiritual precursor to the Miata, there are no door handles, basic interior, and no bells or whistles.
+I also think it has the nicest lines and curves of any classic car.

 Here is what (I hope!) it will look like when it is finished:

 We are fully restoring it ourselves – removing all the body panels, stripping them back to bare metal, painting it, replacing all the wiring, adding power steering, and making a number of improvements and restoration details along the way.
+It will essentially be a new car when we've finished.

 About the only thing we aren't doing ourselves is the upholstery, which we are getting made by a small family business in the UK and sent over, but we will install it ourselves.
 Otherwise, all body work, painting and mechanical work is being done by us and us alone.